chanhosuh/notes-on-crypto/ethereum.md

 for an EOA.

+### Externally-owned accounts (EOA)

+### Smart contract accounts (CA)

+A smart contract is essentially a computer program that is always running on the Ethereum blockchain.
+The blockchain maintains the state of the program so that it can persist balances of *ether*, the native currency of Ethereum, alongside other variables that are used in the program.
+This state is called *storage*.

+Every smart contract has an address, which allows value transfers to and from it, in addition to message calls to it from either EOAs or other smart contracts.

-### Transactions
+## Transactions

-A transaction is an atomic operation on the world state initiated by an EOA.
+A *transaction* is an atomic operation on the world state initiated by an EOA.
 A transaction can succeed or fail but can never execute partially.

+Every transaction costs *gas*, which is the unit of computation on the Ethereum blockchain.
+Each gas unit for transaction execution must be paid for with ether.
+A transaction sender will specify a *gas price* s/he is willing to pay and also a *gas limit*, an upper bound for the maximum amount of gas he or she is willing to pay to execute the transaction.

-In the even of a failed transaction, any effects on the state are rollbacked.
+In the event of a failed transaction, any effects on the state are rollbacked.
 However, the EOA will not get refunded the gas cost, as that is required to pay the miners; this is protection against DoS.
 Failed, but mined, transactions are still stored on the blockchain however.

 A transaction is one of two types:

-- sends a message call to an account (EOA or CA), either to change its state or transfer value (the latter is a special case of the former).
+- a *message call*: sent to an account (EOA or CA), either to change its state or transfer value (the latter is a special case of the former).
-- contract deployment, which creates a contract at a new address
+- *contract creation*: creates a contract at a new address (sometimes called contract deployment)

 Note that calling a contract can invoke further message calls to other accounts, but the entire transaction is atomic, all calls succeed or they all get rollbacked.